This post was originally published on Aug. 26, 2015, and was updated on August 1, 2019 and April 5, 2021.

 Seven or eight years ago, your meta description tag could fool Google into ranking you higher if you were clever — and dishonest and underhanded — about how you wrote it.

-But Google got smart, and they no longer consider meta descriptions when determining page rank.
+But Google got smart, and they no longer consider meta descriptions in determining page rank.
 Where it does come into play is helping other people know what your page is about.

 If you write a boring meta description, or you don’t use the keywords in your description, and someone sees it on a search engine results page, they will be less inclined to click through to your page.
 And Google actually does take click-through rates into account.